-- A drug test on a pregnant or birthing person is NOT required by law. $\frac{35}{1}$ - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - If a newborn is drug tested, and their "blood, urine, or meconium contains any amount of a controlled substance . . . or a metabolite of a controlled substance," mandatory reporters must report the positive test to the Illinois Department of Children and Families unless it is the result of medical treatment for the newborn or birthing parent.
-36 - Note that "a diagnosis of Fetal Alcohol Syndrome or drug withdrawal at birth caused by the [parent]'s addiction" constitutes neglect under Illinois law and requires a report.37 - The presence of substance use disorder medications (like methadone or buprenorphine when taken as prescribed by a licensed health care provider) does NOT require a neglect report.38 - Cannabis is NOT a controlled substance in Illinois law, and thus does NOT require a neglect report.
+- If a newborn is drug tested, and their "blood, urine, or meconium contains any amount of a controlled substance...or a metabolite of a controlled substance," mandatory reporters must report the positive test to the Illinois Department of Children and Families unless it is the result of medical treatment for the newborn or birthing parent.40 - Note that "a diagnosis of Fetal Alcohol Syndrome or drug withdrawal at birth caused by the [parent]'s addiction" constitutes neglect under Illinois law and requires a report. - The presence of substance use disorder medications (like methadone or buprenorphine when taken as prescribed by a licensed health care provider) does NOT require a neglect report. - Cannabis is NOT a controlled substance in Illinois law, and thus does NOT require a neglect report.42